lakejs/lake-docs/reference/box-manager.md

 # {{ $frontmatter.title }}

-The `BoxManager` interface provides methods to manage a collection of [BoxComponent](/reference/types.md#boxcomponent) objects.
+The `BoxManager` interface manages a collection of [BoxComponent](/reference/types.md#boxcomponent) objects.
+It allows you to add, remove, and retrieve the names of components.

 :::warning Note
 The constructor is not directly accessible.
 Instead, you can access its methods via the [Editor.box](/reference/editor.md#box) object.